How to Set Up a Phone System for Your Small Business

 Key systems offer multiple phone lines that are supported by a central control unit, or key system unit (KSU).
 KSUs are great for small to medium sized businesses that employ between five and 75 people.
 These systems are more expensive than the KSU-less phones because they typically include costs for installation and maintenance.
 KSUs are supported by major telecom vendors and offer the flexibility of expansion if your business grows.

 Private branch exchanges (PBX) are most often utilized by larger businesses that employ more than 75 people.
-PBX systems offer highly advanced features and flexibility but often come with a high upfront cost for setup and installation.
+PBX systems offer highly advanced features and flexibility but often come with a high upfront cost for business phone setup and installation.
 While you may save money with these advanced features in the long term, PBX systems are generally recommended for medium to large businesses that have a variety of complex needs for their business phone system.

 Voice over Internet Protocol (VoIP) allows businesses to utilize the Internet to make calls domestically or internationally.
 While VoIP is convenient in terms of connectivity, you should generally opt for a hosted VoIP system to help deal with any problems that may arise.
 While you can manage the equipment yourself through a traditional system, you may run into issues if you are not especially tech-savvy.
 Hosted VoIP systems generally require you pay a monthly fee to a telecom company for use of their equipment and support, but the expense is worth it if you can afford it and if it meets your needs.